 What to do in case of an Emergency

-While our ski trails give you the enjoyment of nature and a sense of isolation, you are never very far from a traveled roadway in the case of an emergency.
+While our ski trails give you the enjoyment of nature and a sense of isolation, you are never very far from a travelled roadway in the case of an emergency.

-The ski trails within Fitzroy Provincial Park are linked but are divided into three main areas:
+The ski trails within Fitzroy Provincial Park are linked but are divided into two main parts:

-- Perimeter Trail – 5 kms in length (follows the perimeter of the Park)
+- Perimeter Trail – approx 5.5 kms in length (follows the perimeter of the Park)

-- Pine Grove – 3 kms. (follows the roadways of the lower camp area of Park)
+- Pine Grove (campground) Trail – approx 3.5 kms. (follows the roadways of a camping area)

-Cannon Smith Drive is the main road outside the Park to the east and Willola Beach Road borders the north of the Park.
+- Cannon Smith Drive is the main road outside the Park to the east and Willola Beach Road is north of the Park.

 If your situation allows, have a member of your party meet the emergency services at the main parking lot.
 This is the only true winter access for emergency vehicles.

 Give complete information of your emergency situation to 911.
-The better the information, the more prepared the responders will be to your needs.
+The better the information, the more prepared the response will be to your needs.

 Know your location.
-It will be important to know what trail that you are skiing on: Perimeter Trail, Pine Grove Trail (main park area) or New Trail.
+It will be important to know what trail that you are skiing on: Perimeter Trail, Pine Grove Trail or a roadway in the park (snowmobile trail)

 Fitzroy Provincial Park – Civic Address: